 Tasks requiring judgment, sensemaking, legitimacy, and accountability

-This is work in which the value lies not in technical production but in the ability to interpret ambiguity, weigh competing priorities, navigate relational dynamics, and take responsibility for decisions.
+This is work in which the value lies in the ability to interpret ambiguity, weigh competing priorities, navigate relational dynamics, and take responsibility for decisions.
 AI can contribute information, but it cannot assume legitimacy or accountability for the outcome.

 Consider a hospital system CMO who must decide whether to adopt an experimental treatment protocol.
 Early results are promising but the evidence base is thin.
 Patients are asking for it.
 Adopting too early risks harm; waiting too long means patients who might have benefited don’t.
 The decision will be scrutinized regardless of outcome.